osamahan999/shopify-image-host-backend/README.md

+Frontend repository with a much more indepth readme about the project @https://github.com/osamahan999/shopify-image-host-frontend

 To run this, you must either:
-Simply navigate to the hosted version @putlinkhere
+Simply navigate to the hosted version @https://shopifyimagerepofrontend.uc.r.appspot.com/

 or set up on your own machine by following these steps:

 1. Clone the repo from my github
-2. remove all node modules
+2. remove all node modules if they give you any trouble and do the following:
-3. npm init
+    1. npm init
-4. npm install express
+    2. npm install express
-5. npm install xss
+    3. npm install xss
-6. npm install @google-cloud/storage
+    4. npm install @google-cloud/storage
-7. npm install mysql
+    5. npm install mysql
-8. npm install body-parser
+    6. npm install body-parser
-9. npm install --save multer
+    7. npm install --save multer
-10. Set up a google cloud bucket and fill in the bucket info in repo.js
+    8. Set up a google cloud bucket and fill in the bucket info in repo.js
-11. Link your key.json file to the correct import in repo.js
+    9. Link your key.json file to the correct import in repo.js
-12. Set up a mysqlConnection file which simply specifies a connection pool using whatever hosting service you're using
+    10. Set up a mysqlConnection file which simply specifies a connection pool using whatever hosting service you're using
+3. If backend runs fine, then no need to remove the node modules.
+4. Set up a google cloud bucket for your images
+5. Set up a heroku MySQL database
+6. Import my database schemas and procedures from the databaseSchema folder

-13. Clone my frontend repo, follow the readme, and change all http requests to your host
+7. Set up the frontend and point the http requests towards your local host

-Some issues I need to work on:
-1. Make it such that duplicate URLs do not simply get reinputted into the db, but instead are pulled and referenced to, and that only img_in_repo table has new values inserted
-2. Sometimes the cloud server simply does not work?
-Throws a 500 code and I have no clue why.
-My best guess is the free plan assumes you won't use it often, and so I get the connection turned off to save them costs?
-3. Sometimes the sql server turns off, and takes a bit for the connection to reconnect.
-Again, free plan :(